How to Select the Right Location to Invest in a House of Multiple Occupation

 [22.24] That's where we've ended up with this kind of top priority list here of 1-5 with 1 being the best and 5 being, not the best, but still better than the ones that haven't kind of made that top priority list.

-[22.38] Hopefully that helps to give you a bit of an idea in terms of the further, more detailed research that you can do to try and analyse HMOs, and houses in multiple occupancy, in your local city or anywhere for that matter.
+[22.38] Hopefully, that helps to give you a bit of an idea in terms of the further, more detailed research that you can do to try and analyse HMOs, and houses in multiple occupancies, in your local city or anywhere for that matter.

-[22.50] You can do this whatever location of the country you’re based in.
+[22.50] You can do this in whatever location of the country you're based in.